mirochaj/ares/README.md

 pip install . # or pip install -e .
 ```

-**ares** will look in ``$HOME/.ares`` for lookup tables of various kinds.
-To download the core set of lookup tables needed for the most common use-cases, run:
+ARES will look in ``$HOME/.ares`` for lookup tables of various kinds.
+To download the core set of lookup tables needed for the most common use-cases, we can use the ARES command-line interface (CLI):

 ```
 ares download all